-To be eligible for TRS-Care, a retiree cannot be eligible for the Employees Retirement System of Texas (ERS), the University of Texas (UT) System, or the Texas A&M System health benefit programs.

-8https://www.trs.texas.gov/TRS%20 Documents/update-april-2023.pdf Additionally, a service and disability retiree must meet certain eligibility requirements.
+To be eligible for TRS-Care, a retiree cannot be eligible for ERS, UT System, or Texas A&M System health benefit programs.
+Additionally, a service and disability retiree must meet certain eligibility requirements.

 Retirees eligible for any of these health care plans MAY NOT join TRS-Care: